Good Enough Computing in Science (GECS)

 People

-• Igors Dubanevics Y4 @ESBU
+• Igors Dubanevics Y4 @KondrashovU

-• Vitoria Yumi Uetuki Nicoleti Y1 @NCU (rotation)
+• Vitoria Yumi Uetuki Nicoleti Y1 @FukunagaU

 Manifesto